About the Programme

-We offer three kinds of research degree for postgraduate students.
+We offer three kinds of research degree for postgraduate researchers:

-Find out more about postgraduate research opportunities in the School of Sociology and Social Policy by visiting our website: https://essl.leeds.ac.uk/sociology-research-degrees
+Find out more about postgraduate research opportunities in the School of Sociology and Social Policy by visiting our website.

-The School of Sociology and Social Policy and the University of Leeds offer a number of scholarships for UK/EU and international students.
-Find out more about scholarships by visiting our website:
+The School of Sociology and Social Policy and the University of Leeds offer a number of funding opportunities for candidates wishing to pursue postgraduate research opportunities.

 "I worked as Principal Investigator on ‘Together Through Play Project: Facilitating Meaningful Play Between Disabled and Non-disabled Children', which is a research project funded by the Leverhulme Trust.
-The School offers an excellent research environment, which is enriched by a diversity of students from various backgrounds and disciplines.
-I meet my Supervisors on a regular basis, and they are generous with their guidance and support."
-Anne-Marie Moore, PhD student
+The School offers an excellent research environment, which is enriched by a diversity of researchers from various backgrounds and disciplines.
+I meet my supervisors on a regular basis, and they are generous with their guidance and support."
+Anne-Marie Moore, PhD candidate